-17) How can you explain the user centered design methodology?
+17) How can you explain a user-centered design methodology?

 It all depends on the end users.
 In such scenario, we develop the system with a user's point of view.
-Who are the end users, what they require etc. Personas are basically social roles, performed by any actor or character.
-It is derived from a Latin word meaning character.
-In marketing terminology, it represents group of customers/end users.
+Who are the end users, what they require etc. Personas are helpful in this process.

 18) How do you define Personas?

-Personas are used instead of real users that assist developers and technical team to judge the user behavior in different scenarios, more clearly.
-Personas are basically social roles, performed by any actor or character.
-It is derived from a Latin word meaning character.
-In marketing terminology, it represents group of customers/end users.
+Personas are used instead of real users that assist developers and technical team in judging the user behavior in different scenarios.
+Personas are social roles, performed by any actor or character.
+It is derived from a Latin word meaning "character".
+In marketing terminology, it represents a group of customers/end users.

 19) Define Application Usability?

-Application usability is actually the quality of the system that makes the system useful for its end users.
+Application usability is the quality of the system that makes the system useful for its end users.
 System's usability is good if it is capable of achieving users' goals.
-Personas are basically social roles, performed by any actor or character.
-It is derived from a Latin word meaning character.
-In marketing terminology, it represents group of customers/end users.

 21) Define OLTP Systems?

-OLPT stands for On-Line Transaction Processing; such systems are capable to perform database transactions and are meant to provide good speed for database transactions.
+OLTP stands for On-Line Transaction Processing.
+Such systems are capable of performing database transactions and are meant to provide good speed for database transactions.
 These systems are mainly used for data entry and retrieving data from the database.